This page is for staff only; information regarding our services can be found here.

 - Prioritise meaningful conversations with staff about their wellbeing in appraisals and 1:1s and make wellbeing plans where needed

-- Collaborate with HR, occupational health, and staff networks and make sure you are aware of the health and wellbeing initiatives available so you can sign post as needed
+- Collaborate with HR, Occupational Health, and staff networks.
+Make sure you are aware of the health and wellbeing initiatives available so you can sign post as needed

 - Evaluate the impact of your local wellbeing initiatives and adjust based on staff feedback